 The Company's objectives are to access and maintain the lowest cost of debt with the most flexible terms available.
-Leisureworld's current debt strategy revolves around the use of five types of debt: secured debentures, conventional property-specific secured mortgages, credit facilities, construction loans and convertible debentures.
+The Company's current debt strategy revolves around the use of five types of debt: secured debentures, conventional property-specific secured mortgages, credit facilities, construction loans and convertible debentures.

-Commencing in 2014 and beyond, the Company intends to start building a debt maturity schedule (for fixed term debt) spread evenly over a ten-year period as a means to manage interest rate risks, and to be able to finance acquisition opportunities as they arise.
-Leisureworld intends to capitalize on external growth opportunities in the future and management intends to build the ten-year debt maturity ladder around the Senior B Debentures (See "Indebtedness - Senior Secured Debentures") so as to reduce the risk of this single large debt maturing.
+Commencing in 2014 and beyond, the Company started to build a debt maturity schedule spread evenly over a tenyear period as a means to manage interest rate risks, and to be able to finance acquisition opportunities as they arise.
+The Company intends to capitalize on external growth opportunities in the future and management intends to build the ten-year debt maturity ladder around the Senior B Debentures (See "Indebtedness - Senior Secured Debentures") so as to reduce the risk of this single large debt maturing.

-Leisureworld has adopted interest coverage guidelines which are consistent with the coverage covenants contained in its credit facilities.
+The Company has adopted interest coverage guidelines which are consistent with the coverage covenants contained in its credit facilities.
 Interest coverage ratios provide an indication of the ability to service or pay interest charges relating to the underlying debt.
 Some interest coverage ratios as defined in certain debt instruments may be defined differently and there may be unique calculations depending on the lender.
-Leisureworld has also adopted leverage guidelines which are measures intended to manage its leverage.
+The Company has also adopted leverage guidelines which are measures intended to manage its leverage.